The PhD in Medical Sciences:

 - Proof of English language proficiency such as IELTS with a score of 7 overall and with a minimum score of 7 in writing or TOEFL iBT with a score of 94 overall and a minimum score of 27 in Writing.
 Other internationally recognized English language qualifications might be considered upon review.
 Students from the UK, Ireland USA, Canada (from English speaking provinces), Australia and New Zealand are exempt from the English language requirement.

 - Two reference letters, of which at least one should be from an academic.

 - A full Curriculum Vitae (CV).

-Applications should be submitted online by Friday, 31 July 2020 at 5pm.
-Only fully completed applications, containing all necessary supporting documents and with application fee paid will be reviewed.
+Only fully completed applications, containing all necessary supporting documents, will be reviewed.

 Only candidates who are shortlisted will be contacted and invited to an interview.